How to Make Homemade French Fries

 Jan 10, 2019

-In your recent offering of the recipe for McDonalds French Fries, it is stated that Late Start McDonald's French fries are one of their most popular sides, but they weren't a part of the original McDonald's menu!
-The fast food chain didn't start serving them until 1966, a full eleven years after opening.
-That is not correct.
-As per the official history of McDonalds In October 1948, after the McDonald brothers realized that most of their profits came from selling hamburgers, they closed down their successful carhop drive-in to establish a streamlined system with a simple menu which consisted of only hamburgers, cheeseburgers, potato chips, coffee, soft drinks, and apple pie.3 After the first year, potato chips and pie were swapped out for french fries and milkshakes.
-So it was 1949 when the fries were introduced, NOT 1966 as stated in the article.
-I remember, well, when the first McDonalds franchise opened in Saginaw, Michigan in 1951.
-The hamburgers were $.15 and fries $.10.
-Not sure what you may want to do with this tidbit of information, but thought you should know that we subscribers DO read your offerings thoroughly!
+In your recent offering of the recipe for McDonalds French Fries it is stated that Late Start McDonald's French fries are one of their most popular sides but they weren't a part of the original McDonald's menu The fast food chain didn't start serving them until a full eleven years after opening That is not correct As per the official history of McDonalds In October after the McDonald brothers realized that most of their profits came from selling hamburgers they closed down their successful carhop drive-in to establish a streamlined system with a simple menu which consisted of only hamburgers cheeseburgers potato chips coffee soft drinks and apple pie After the first year potato chips and pie were swapped out for french fries and milkshakes So it was when the fries were introduced NOT as stated in the article I remember well when the first McDonalds franchise opened in Saginaw Michigan…Read More in The hamburgers were and fries Not sure what you may want to do with this tidbit of information but thought you should know that we subscribers DO read your offerings thoroughly

 Hippie Chick